microsoft/playwright/docs/src/api/params.md

 Note that outer and inner locators must belong to the same frame.
 Inner locator must not contain [FrameLocator]s.

+## locator-option-left-of
+- `leftOf` <[Locator]|[Object]>
+  - `locator` <[Locator]> The inner locator.
+  - `maxDistance` ?<[float]> Maximum horizontal distance between the elements in pixels, unlimited by default.

+Matches elements that are to the left of any element matching the inner locator, at any vertical position.
+Inner locator is queried against the same root as the outer one.
+More details in [layout selectors](../selectors.md#selecting-elements-based-on-layout) guide.

+Note that outer and inner locators must belong to the same frame.
+Inner locator must not contain [FrameLocator]s.

+## locator-option-right-of
+- `rightOf` <[Locator]|[Object]>
+  - `locator` <[Locator]> The inner locator.
+  - `maxDistance` ?<[float]> Maximum horizontal distance between the elements in pixels, unlimited by default.

+Matches elements that are to the right of any element matching the inner locator, at any vertical position.
+Inner locator is queried against the same root as the outer one.
+More details in [layout selectors](../selectors.md#selecting-elements-based-on-layout) guide.

+Note that outer and inner locators must belong to the same frame.
+Inner locator must not contain [FrameLocator]s.

+## locator-option-above
+- `above` <[Locator]|[Object]>
+  - `locator` <[Locator]> The inner locator.
+  - `maxDistance` ?<[float]> Maximum vertical distance between the elements in pixels, unlimited by default.

+Matches elements that are above any of the elements matching the inner locator, at any horizontal position.
+Inner locator is queried against the same root as the outer one.
+More details in [layout selectors](../selectors.md#selecting-elements-based-on-layout) guide.

+Note that outer and inner locators must belong to the same frame.
+Inner locator must not contain [FrameLocator]s.

+## locator-option-below
+- `below` <[Locator]|[Object]>
+  - `locator` <[Locator]> The inner locator.
+  - `maxDistance` ?<[float]> Maximum vertical distance between the elements in pixels, unlimited by default.

+Matches elements that are below any of the elements matching the inner locator, at any horizontal position.
+Inner locator is queried against the same root as the outer one.
+More details in [layout selectors](../selectors.md#selecting-elements-based-on-layout) guide.

+Note that outer and inner locators must belong to the same frame.
+Inner locator must not contain [FrameLocator]s.

+## locator-option-near
+- `near` <[Locator]|[Object]>
+  - `locator` <[Locator]> The inner locator.
+  - `maxDistance` ?<[float]> Maximum distance between the elements in pixels, 50 by default.

+Matches elements that are near any of the elements matching the inner locator.
+Inner locator is queried against the same root as the outer one.
+More details in [layout selectors](../selectors.md#selecting-elements-based-on-layout) guide.

+Note that outer and inner locators must belong to the same frame.
+Inner locator must not contain [FrameLocator]s.

 ## locator-options-list
 - %%-locator-option-has-text-%%
 - %%-locator-option-has-%%
+- %%-locator-option-left-of-%%
+- %%-locator-option-right-of-%%
+- %%-locator-option-above-%%
+- %%-locator-option-below-%%
+- %%-locator-option-near-%%

 ## screenshot-option-animations
 - `animations` <[ScreenshotAnimations]<"disabled"|"allow">>